Centrosome

 Centrosome proteins with multiple locations

-Approximately 80% (n=467) of the centrosome and centriolar satellite proteins detected in the subcellular section also localize to other cellular compartments (Figure 4).
-The network plot shows that the most common locations shared with the centrosome and centriolar satellites are the cytosol and nucleoplasm.
-Dual localizations with the cytosol are overrepresented, while dual localizations with nucleoli are underrepresented.
+Approximately 89% (n=610) of the centrosome and centriolar satellite proteins detected in the subcellular resource also localize to other cellular compartments (Figure 4).
+The network plot shows that the most common locations shared with the centrosome and centriolar satellites are the cytosol, nucleoplasm and primary cilia.
+Dual localizations with the primary cilium, a location that includes proteins found in the basal body that stems from the mother centriole, are overrepresented.

 Expression levels of centrosome proteins in tissue

-Transcriptome analysis and classification of genes into tissue distribution categories (Figure 8) shows that centrosome and centriolar satellite proteins are more likely to be detecten in a single tissue or in many tissues, but less likely to be ubiquotously expressed compared to all genes presented in the subcellular section.
+Transcriptome analysis and classification of genes into tissue distribution categories (Figure 8) shows that centrosome and centriolar satellite proteins have a similar distribution over these categories as compared to all genes presented in the subcellular resource.

 Relevant links and publications